-Therefore, the procedure for amendment of the LDR and amendment of the Zoning Atlas concerning Old Palm City has been modified.
+Therefore, the procedure for amendment of the LDR and amendment of the Zoning Atlas concerning the Community Redevelopment Areas (CRAs) is modified.
 Rather than the adoption of an ordinance to amend the LDR and the adoption of a separate resolution to amend the Zoning Atlas, staff recommends the adoption of a single ordinance to amend both the LDR and the Zoning Atlas.